Our Story

 At the base of the farm, the Earls family operates all animal management, product making, customer communication, and media.

 Peggy is the heart of the farm's skincare business.
 With nearly 30 years of experience as a Registered Nurse, she applies her knowledge of health and wellness to create a line of unique, high-quality goat milk skincare products.
 From soaps and lotions to sugar scrubs, each product is handmade following her own recipes.
 Peggy ensures that the products are as nourishing as the care that goes into making them, balancing the roles of creator, manager, and caregiver both of humans and animals.
+She's also incredibly skilled in the kitchen.

 Julian has followed in his father's footsteps - recently joining the United States Air Force and is stationed in North Carolina.
 While his decision to enlist meant the farm lost an extra pair of hands, the family is proud of his service to the country.